 Test for English as a Foreign Language (TOEFL) Institutional code: 4865

 Individual programs may have additional requirements - please check directly with the program.

-OHSU is committed to providing equal access to qualified students who experience a disability in compliance with Section 504 of the Rehabilitation Act of 1973,the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act(ADA-AA) of 2008.
-If you have a disability or think you may have a disability (physical, sensory, chronic health, psychological, learning, or other) please contact the Office for Student Access at (503) 494-0082 or firstname.lastname@example.org to discuss eligibility for academic accommodations.
+OHSU is committed to inclusive and accessible learning environments in compliance with federal and state law.
+If you have a disability or think you may have a disability (mental health, attention-related, learning, vision, hearing, physical or health impacts) contact the Office for Student Access at 503-494-0082 or firstname.lastname@example.org to have a confidential conversation about academic accommodations.
 Information is also available at www.ohsu.edu/student-access.
 Because accommodations may take time to implement and cannot be applied retroactively, it is important to have this discussion as soon as possible.
-All information regarding a student's disability is kept in accordance with relevant state and federal laws.